Kingsyard901/Kingsyard901/README.md

 - 👋 Hi, I’m @Kingsyard901
+- 👀 I live in Sweden
-- 👀 I'm in love with coding
+- 💞️ I'm in love with coding
-- 💞️ I live in Sweden
 - 📫 You can reach me by the regular social medias
+- 🎧 Hardstyle, Metal, and all the other types
+- 🏢 Work as a System developer
+- 🧑‍💻 PHP, Laravel and Go!